miyuki96/agnoster-bash-color/README.md

 Steps:

-1 # Firstly, you have to have Oh-My-Bash installed.
+1 # Firstly, install Oh-My-Bash and agnoster theme.

 2 # Then, add the code (or replace for already existing functions) to your configuration file of agnoster theme (configuration file is located at ~.oh-my-bash/themes/agnoster/agnoster.theme.sh).